 There’s also a gift shop area stocked with lots of Jen Stark Swag!

-Cascade: a Jen Stark Experience runs through October 24th, 2021, and I would advise you not to miss it.
+Cascade: a Jen Stark Experience was just extended to run through November 7th, 2021, and I would advise you not to miss it.
 Ticket prices vary according to what time of day you attend, and whether you are coming on a weekday or weekend (see screenshot above).
 All Covid-19 safety procedures are in effect; you must show proof of vaccination, and wear a mask at all times while inside the exhibit or anywhere on the premises.
 Visit This Link to reserve a time and purchase your tickets now!